Snowy River Shire: History

-The last mayor of the Snowy River Shire was Cr.
-John Cahill, an independent politician.
+The last mayor of the Snowy River Shire was John Cahill, an independent politician.

 Towns and localities

 The administrative centre of the former Shire was the town of Berridale, with the sub-alpine town of Jindabyne providing the main commercial centre for the southern Snowy Mountains resort area.
 The town of Adaminaby is the service centre for the northern snowfields resorts and the starting point for most trout fishers eager to test their skills in the rivers and streams or the enormous expanse of Lake Eucumbene.
-It also includes the village of Dalgety, Anglers Reach, the ghost town of Kiandra, and the ski resorts of Thredbo, Perisher, Smiggin Holes, Guthega, and Blue Cow.
+It also includes the village of Dalgety, Anglers Reach, the ghost town of Kiandra, and the ski resorts of Thredbo, Perisher, Smiggin Holes, Guthega and Blue Cow.

 Council

 Final composition and election method

 Prior to its abolition, Snowy River Shire Council was composed of seven councillors, including the mayor, elected for fixed four-year terms of office.
 The mayor was directly elected while the six other councillors were elected proportionally as one entire ward.
 The last election was held on 8 September 2012, and the makeup of the former council, including the mayor, was as follows: